-Raghurajpur does not offer accommodation, so it is best to stay in Puri or Bhubaneshwar, which offer luxury, budget, and homestays and go there on a day trip.
+Raghurajpur does not offer accommodation, so it is best to stay in Puri or Bhubaneshwar, which offer luxury, budget, and homestays, and go there on a day trip.

 When to Go

 One can visit Raghurajpur throughout the year, though the scorching summer months between April to June are best avoidable.
 The five-week art residency programme called The Raghurajpur International Art/Culture Exchange is hosted by the villagers annually and residency applications are open for international artists.
 It is a lovely get-together for artists and art lovers to exchange ideas and skills with the local craftsmen.
 Check on their website and facebook page for more information.
-Try timing your visit in late June-early July to enjoy the annual Puri Rath Yatra festival.
+Try timing your visit in late June to early July to enjoy the annual Puri Rath Yatra festival.

 Things to See

-One of the loveliest sights of Raghurajpur are the wall murals on its homes.
+One of the loveliest sights of Raghurajpur are the murals on its homes.
 The front wall of every house is decorated with brilliant artwork, paintings depicting folktales or mythologies like Mahabharata or Ramayana, wedding announcements, and graffiti gifted by some foreign visitor.
 Bits and bobs of art can be found all over the village, in various stages of preparation and you can see sheets of clay toys left in the sun for drying or freshly made pata being air dried.
 For bucolic village views, bike or walk around and you can see emerald green betel nut plantations.

 What to Buy

-Tussar silk painting, Patachitra, Talapatachitra, coconut and betelnut miniatures etc.
+Tussar silk painting, Patachitra, Talapatachitra, coconut and betelnut miniatures, etc.